<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 How is the CSS Profile data used?

-As already mentioned, the CSS Profile is used differently than the FAFSA in order to help institutions determine how much aid they might award you as a student.
+As already mentioned, the CSS Profile is used differently than the FAFSA to help institutions determine how much aid they might award you as a student.
 For a more detailed understanding, check out this financial aid webinar recap.

 An Overview of IDOC